mauroservienti/welcome-to-the-state-machine-demos/README.md

 Ensure the following projects are set as startup projects:

--- to be defined
+- `Webapp`
+- `Reservations.Service`
+- `Finance.Service`

 ## NServiceBus configuration

-This sample has no [NServiceBus](https://particular.net/nservicebus) related pre-requisites as it's configured to use the new [Learning Transport](https://docs.particular.net/nservicebus/learning-transport/) and [Learning Persistence](https://docs.particular.net/nservicebus/learning-persistence/) explicitly designed for short term learning and experimentation purposes.
+This sample has no [NServiceBus](https://particular.net/nservicebus) related pre-requisites as it's configured to use [Learning Transport](https://docs.particular.net/nservicebus/learning-transport/) and [Learning Persistence](https://docs.particular.net/nservicebus/learning-persistence/), both explicitly designed for short term learning and experimentation purposes.

 They should also not be used for longer-term development, i.e. the same transport and persistence used in production should be used in development and debug scenarios.
 Select a production [transport](https://docs.particular.net/transports/) and [persistence](https://docs.particular.net/persistence/) before developing features.

-NOTE: Do not use the learning transport or learning persistence to perform any kind of performance analysis.
+> NOTE: Do not use the learning transport or learning persistence to perform any kind of performance analysis.

+### Disclaimer

+This demo is built using [NServiceBus Sagas](https://docs.particular.net/nservicebus/sagas/), I work for [Particular Software](https://particular.net/), the makers of NServiceBus.